Skip to Content

 4. Start Small

-Set your child up for success by starting with a short quiet time and slowly adding on.
+If your child is just starting with quiet time, set them up for success by starting with a short quiet time and slowly adding on.

 You can gradually increase the time each day until your child has worked their way up to about 60–120 minutes.